Cybersecurity Threats

 The alert level is the overall current threat level.

-On March 29, the Cyber Threat Alert Level was evaluated and is remaining at Blue (Guarded) due to vulnerabilities in Apple products.
-On March 28, the MS-ISAC released an advisory for multiple vulnerabilities in Apple products, the most severe of which could allow for arbitrary code execution.
+On March 26, the Cyber Threat Alert Level was evaluated and is remaining at Blue (Guarded) due to vulnerabilities in AMI, Veeam, and Google products.
+On March 20, the MS-ISAC released two advisories.
+The first advisory was for a vulnerability in AMI MegaRAC software that could allow for remote code execution.
+The second advisory was for a vulnerability in Veeam Backup and Replication that could allow for arbitrary code execution.
+On March 21, the MS-ISAC released an advisory for a vulnerability in Google Chrome that could allow for arbitrary code execution.
+On March 26, the MS-ISAC released an advisory for a vulnerability in Google Chrome that could allow for arbitrary code execution.
 Organizations and users are advised to update and apply all appropriate vendor security patches to vulnerable systems and to continue to update their antivirus signatures daily.
 Another line of defense includes user awareness training regarding the threats posed by attachments and hypertext links contained in emails especially from un-trusted sources.

 Read more about our approach